jboss-fuse/quickstarts/fuse/sap-srfc-destination-fuse/README.md

 >> com.sap.conn.jco.rt, \
 >> com.sap.conn.jco.server

-3. Edit the project's Blueprint file (`src/main/resources/OSGI-INF/blueprint/camel-context.xml`) and modify the `quickstartDestinationData` bean to match the connection configuration for your SAP instance.
+3. Ensure that the **SAP Instance Configuration Configuration Parameters** in the parent pom.xml file (`../../.pom.xml`) of quick starts project has been set to match the connection configuration for your SAP instance.
-4. Edit the project's request file (`src/data/request1.xml`) and enter the SID of your SAP in the location indicated.

 Build and Run the Quickstart
 ----------------------------